LTLA/BiocWorkflow2015/converted/workflow.md

 The implicit assumption of non-linear methods is that most windows at each abundance are not DB.
 Any systematic difference between libraries is attributed to bias and is removed.
+The assumption of a non-DB majority is reasonable for this data set, given that the cell types being compared are quite closely related.
-This is not appropriate in situations where large-scale DB is expected, as removal of the difference would result in loss of genuine DB
+However, it is not appropriate in situations where large-scale DB is expected, as removal of the difference would result in loss of genuine DB.
-    (an alternative normalization strategy for such cases will be described later in the CBP analysis).
+An alternative normalization strategy for these situations will be described later in the CBP analysis.
-However, there is no indication that such changes are present in this data set, especially given that the cell types being compared are quite closely related.
-This suggests that non-linear normalization can be applied without too much concern.

 <!--
 The high-abundance tail at zero (before normalization) probably represents microsatellites that have been amplified up.